Skip to main content

 Yining Tan is an Assistant Professor of Practice in the School of Geography, Development & Environment at the University of Arizona.

-Yining obtained her bachelor’s degree from Sun Yat-sen University in China, a Master of Planning degree from University of Southern California, and a doctoral degree in geography from Arizona State University.
+Yining obtained her bachelor’s degree from Sun Yat-sen University in China, a Master of Planning degree from the University of Southern California, and a doctoral degree in geography from Arizona State University, with a certificate in Immigration Studies.